USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 To create a new project, follow these basic steps:

-1. Copy the appropriate example project (metExample) to a new directory name (see below).
+1. Copy the appropriate example project (metExample_wrf) to a new directory name (see below).

 2. Rename these directories after your new project (use the *exact* project name, as many scripts use the project name to navigate directories and organize analyses).